3 Easy Steps on How to Book my Lake District Wedding

-Once your wedding venue is booked, make contact with the registration service in the county where your wedding venue is; for example here at Cote How it is Kendal Registration Services that come out to the venue to officiate your legal ceremony.
-To book them simply get in touch with Cumbria County Council’s registration services department.
-The Kendal-based registrar’s will come out on the day and will arrive about an hour before your cermeony is due to start.
-For all of the contact details and simple steps we a handy crib sheet which we send out on booking.
-So if you have missed yours please ask me for a copy.
+Once your wedding venue is booked, make contact with the registration service in the county where your wedding venue is; for example here at Cote How it is Kendal Registration Services that comes out to the venue to officiate your legal ceremony.
+To book them, simply get in touch with Westmorland and Furness County Council’s registration services department.
+The Kendal-based registrars will come out on the day and arrive about an hour before your ceremony starts.
+For all the contact details and simple steps, we have a handy crib sheet we send out on booking.
+So if you have missed yours, please ask me for a copy.

 Your wedding venue should be able to point you in the right direction of which registration services they use in their particular area.

 Once the registrar is booked, send a copy of your provisional confirmation email to your venue.
 This is vital to ensure that you are all checking that the date and ceremony time scheduled is correct.

 3 Giving Notice of Intent - The Legal Bit

 Sometimes referred to as “Giving your Notice to Marry”, this is very time-sensitive and needs to be done in person.
 The Notice lasts for 12 months only and must be given at least 29 days before your intended wedding date.

 For example, if your wedding date is October 12th, then you must give Notice after October 12th the year before but before September 12th of the same year.